Mihail18071983/react-native-social/readme.md

 ## Getting started

- - For launching social app on mobile device you need to install the expo go.
+ ###  For launching social app on mobile device you need:

+ 1. Install the expo go.
 You can download it from play market on android device or app store from ios device.
-After installing expo i need open it and enter link exp://exp.host/@mihail18071983/social?release-channel=default.
+ 2. Open expo go on mobile device and enter link exp://exp.host/@mihail18071983/social?release-channel=default in address field.

- - For launching social app on desktop you need:
+ ###  For launching social app on desktop you need:

  1. Open your IDE.
  2. clone repo from github using git cline https://github.com/Mihail18071983/react-native-social.git on your pc.
  3. Install the Expo Client app on your desktop.
 You can download it from the Expo website: https://expo.io/tools#client